ghanshyampratap/WareHouse_Management_System/README.md

 The **ESP8266** processes the event, attaches a timestamp, and uploads data to the cloud database.

-### 🏗️ Checkpoint Logic
-An **RFID Gate** is formed using the RC522 reader, which detects a tag’s unique ID (UID) as it crosses the boundary.
-The ESP8266 processes and uploads data to the cloud for tracking and logging.

 #### Logical Flow:
 <img width="1024" height="1536" alt="Automated Dispatch System Flowchart" src="https://github.com/user-attachments/assets/b259b06f-db51-4f33-88b8-600789dd811b" />